Jocs/jocs.github.io/issues-backup/Getting Concurrent With ES6 Generators.md

 The best part though is that *asynquence* CSP works inline [with the rest of](https://davidwalsh.name/asynquence-part-1) its [other async capabilities](https://davidwalsh.name/asynquence-part-2) (promises, generators, flow control, etc).
 That way, you get the best of all worlds, and you can use whichever tools are appropriate for the task at hand, all in one small lib.

-Now that we've explored generators in quite a bit of detail over these last four posts, my hope is that you're excited and inspired to explore how you can revolutionize your own async JS code!
+Now that we've explored generators in quite a bit of detail over these last four posts, my hope is that you're excited and inspired to explore how you can revolutionize（彻底革命） your own async JS code!
 What will you build with generators?